SyntaxCrash/SyntaxCrash/README.md

 # 💫 About Me:
-I am a young programmer i code for fun
+I am here to do high school projects in cybersecurity.

 ## 🌐 Socials: